Sigurs/gitops/README.md

 Utilizes UserNamespaces to mitigate security concerns related to needing to be started as root.<br>
 TODO: Bluetooth & other devices

+#### Service: Borgmatic
+Used for backups.<br>
+Normally I would consider using tools such as Velero to push backups to a s3 bucket, but this is more economical for me. <br>
+Works great with k3s local-path provisioner.

 # Usage
 ## Ansible